About Osteopathy

 • Gastrointestinal complaints

-• Pelvic and urogenital complaints
+• Pelvic complaints

 • Pregnancy related complaints – pelvic, lower back and hip problems, breathing difficulties, heartburn, carpal tunnel, and neck, shoulder and upper back pain and stiffness